- How Do Types of Insulin Work?

 What are the types of insulin for diabetes and how do they work?

-Insulin is a hormone that is produced by certain cells in the pancreas called beta cells.
+Insulin is a hormone produced by certain cells in the pancreas called beta cells.
 Insulin helps the body use blood glucose (a type of sugar) for energy.
 When we eat and absorb food, glucose levels rise and insulin is released.

 For what conditions is the diabetes medication insulin used?

 - People with type 2 diabetes may also need insulin, particularly those who have difficulty controlling their diabetes with oral medications.

-Are there differences among types of insulin?
+Are there differences among 5 types of insulin?
+Chart

 - Regular, also known as short-acting insulin, takes about 30 minutes to reach the bloodstream.
 Its peak effect is in about two to three hours, and its effect lingers for three to six hours.